Operation Kaman 99

 Operation Alborz (عملیات البرز), more commonly known by the code-name Operation Kaman 99 (عملیات کمان 99), was an operation launched by the Iranian Air Force in retaliation to Iraqi surprise aerial attacks on Iran the day before which marked the beginning of the 8-year-long Iran–Iraq War.
 Involving nearly 200 aircraft (of which more than 140 crossed into Iraq), it is considered the largest operation carried out by the IRIAF.
-The outcome was clearly successful, as the Iranians achieved Air superiority for the first years of the conflict.
+The outcome was clearly successful, as the Iranians achieved air superiority for the first years of the conflict.

 Launched only 3 hours after the formal beginning of the war, the main attack was formed by 140 to 148 Iranian fighter-bombers, plus 60 interceptors and tankers were involved in this operation, and at least 380 air force personnel were also involved, making this the most large-scale operation conducted by the Iranian Air Force.

 Kirkuk, Al-Rasheed, Nasiriya, Habbaniyah (including Tammuz), Shaiba, Kut, and Umm Qasr airbases, as well as Baghdad International Airport and Al-Muthanna Airport were bombed during the operation.
-By the magnitude of the operation as well as by the number of aircraft participating in it, is considered one of the biggest air engagements ever to take place in the history of air warfare.

 Prelude

 On 22 and 23 September 1980, Iraq launched surprise air strikes on strategic locations in Iran employing a total of 166 to 192 fighter and bomber aircraft for a total of 250 sorties.

 At 1:45 pm local time, 6 Iraqi MiG-23 Floggers bombed an Iranian Air Base near Ahvaz.

 Half an hour later, Iraqi MiG-23s attacked Mehrabad Airport in Tehran.
 At the same time the Iraqis also bombed 8 other major Air Bases in Iran.

 Radio Baghdad asks Iranian pilots to defect to Iraq in a message after this operation.

 However, having learned from the Six-Day War, Iran had built hardened aircraft shelters where most of its combat aircraft were stored, thus the Iraqis succeeded mainly in cratering Iranian runways (which were quickly repaired), without causing any significant damage to Iran's Air Force.
 Now the Iranian Air Force started preparing for a counter-attack which was to be launched the next day.

 Two hours after this Iraqi attack, the Iranian air force conducted Operation Entegham (عملیات انتقام, "Revenge"), bombing Shaiba, Umm Qasr and Kut Air Bases in Iraq.
-According to many pilots who took part in the operations, both the precedent Operation Entegham and this subsequent Operation Kaman 99, were planned before the Islamic Revolution by the previous Imperial Iranian Air Force (IIAF) as a rapid response in case a conflict broke out with Iraq during the 1974-75 Shatt al-Arab clashes.